How to Do Laundry: A Step-by-Step Guide

 In order to keep your clothes looking their best, you need to know how to sort your laundry—and that starts with the care labels.
 They’ll tell you how specific items needed to be washed; you’ll want to keep those with the same needs together.

-Everyone has their own method of sorting—based on colors and fabrics—but the most important factors will be found in those laundry symbols.
+Everyone has their own method of sorting—based on colors (this lights and darks laundry hamper will make the job easier than ever) and fabrics—but the most important factors will be found in those laundry symbols.
 Items that require handwashing or dry cleaning only shouldn’t end up in the machine.